sophiaski/MIDS/Data Engineering/GCP-Lyft-SQL/README.md

 There are 392,520 morning trips, with the majority of the duration of their trip between 6AM and 12PM, and there are 388,538 afternoon trips, with the majority of the duration of their trip between 12PM and 6PM.

 ### Project Questions

-Identify the main questions you'll need to answer to make recommendations (list below, add as many questions as you need).
+Main questions needed to make recommendations:

-- Question 1: How many one-way trips are there?
+1. How many one-way trips are there?

-- Question 2: For each subscriber type, during what starting hours do you see peak usage of one-way trips?
+2. For each subscriber type, during what starting hours do you see peak usage of one-way trips?

-- Question 3: For subscribers, is there a similar peak of one-way trips over the weekend?
+3. For subscribers, is there a similar peak of one-way trips over the weekend?

-- Question 4: What is the average duration of one-way trips that take place around 7-10AM and 4-7PM during the week?
+4. What is the average duration of one-way trips that take place around 7-10AM and 4-7PM during the week?

-- Question 5: What are the 5 most popular trips that you would call "commuter trips"?
+5. What are the 5 most popular trips that you would call "commuter trips"?

-- Question 6: How many customers are ending their trips during popular commuter starting stations?
+6. How many customers are ending their trips during popular commuter starting stations?

 ### Answers
-Answer at least 4 of the questions you identified above You can use either BigQuery or the bq command line tool.
-Paste your questions, queries and answers below.

 - Question 1: How many one-way trips are there?
   * Answer: By calculating how many trips started and ended at different stations, 951,601 one-way trips were counted in this dataset.